 Check the following:

 - Your camera is supported.
 The full list of supported cameras is on the main ShutterCount page.

 ShutterCount for Windows keeps asking for activation at every launch, and with versions before 1.2.1 runs out of the allowed two simultaneous activations per license.

 The Windows version of ShutterCount binds the license to the hardware ID of your computer.
 The hardware ID is calculated from several sources, including physical addresses of all network cards present in your computer.
 So if you change network cards, you'll need to reactivate the app.
 Further, there are a couple of applications that create a virtual network card with a physical address changing at each computer start.
-ShutterCount for Windows will not work correctly if any of these applications are installed.
+ShutterCount for Windows will need to be periodically reactivated if any of these applications are installed.

-The following is a list of software known to cause licensing problems with ShutterCount (with their virtual network card name in parentheses):
+The following is a list of software known to cause activation problems with ShutterCount (with their virtual network card name in parentheses):

-Please do not install ShutterCount for Windows on a computer that uses the aforementioned products, or remove those products before installation.
-If you have already installed ShutterCount for Windows on a computer withe these incompatible applications installed, please contact our support for assistance.
+However, it is strongly recommended to not install ShutterCount for Windows on a computer that uses the aforementioned products, or remove those products before installation.